tensorfactory/PiFaceCam/README.md

 >>>from pifacecam import pifacecam
 >>>pifacecam.run()
 ```
-You should see something like the following print out.<br/>
+We should see something like the following print out.<br/>
 ```
 1) Checking for attached Picamera.
 2) Picamera found.